Meet the ISOS Executive Board

 Liesl Peters

-Liesl is an occupational therapist and academic with more than 15 years of experience within community development practice in a South African context.
+Liesl Peters is an occupational therapist and academic with more than 15 years of experience within community development practice in a South African context.
 Opportunities to contribute to the health and development of communities across the globe through knowledge and practice related to human occupation has become increasingly urgent.
 In the interests of this important agenda Liesl has been committed to both the research and enactment of a socially-transformative occupational science that can readily engage with the real needs of communities.
 Her work and teaching within community development practice has focused on ‘doing occupational science’ where occupational science knowledge is co-critiqued, used and co-generated in order to serve local practice needs.
 Since 2005, she has been co-developing a framework for OT practice–Occupation-based Community Development (ObCD) (Galvaan & Peters, 2017; 2018)–that seeks to engage a decolonial justice-oriented praxis towards a transformed society.
 The ObCD has also been used by speech-language therapists working in community contexts in Cape Town, illustrating its developing potential to contribute in transdisciplinary ways – an important imperative for occupational science.
 For Liesl, occupational science could be a potentially powerful discipline, but occupational scientists have not yet positioned themselves well-enough to contribute in ways that might better serve humanity in different global and local spaces.
 With this, Liesl wishes to contribute to the strategic growth and positioning of occupational science internationally, in order for the discipline to build its potential.
 To her, innovative leadership in communities such as ISOS can play an important role in this respect.
 Liesl views that the insights that she has co-generated with communities and colleagues in teaching and practicing for both the Global North and South could offer valuable insights to such a process.

 Michael Sy

 Michael Sy PhD is an occupational therapist (licensed in the Philippines), occupational scientist, and a health professions educator.
 Michael is a Senior Researcher at the Institute of Occupational Therapy, Zurich University of Applied Sciences (Switzerland).
 His research interests largely revolve around occupational science, occupational justice, roles of occupational therapy in emerging fields, and interprofessional education and practice.
 His scholarship within occupational therapy and occupational science expands to international contexts with his active involvement in grant acquisition, publication, and information dissemination both in formal and alternative channels.
 Currently, Michael has been a pilot member of the Special Interest Group for Occupational Science (under the Philippine Academy of Occupational Therapists) and has worked in cocreating OS projects locally.
-Informally, Michael collaborates with occupational therapists and budding occupational scientists within Southeast Asia to reorganize the Asian Community for the Promotion of Occupation (ACPO) which was introduced in Japan in 2017.
+Informally, Michael collaborates with occupational therapists and budding occupational scientists within Southeast Asia to reorganise the Asian Community for the Promotion of Occupation (ACPO) which was introduced in Japan in 2017.
 As part of Michael's commitment to the ISOS, he intends to continue the promotion of occupational science globally by harnessing local and regional occupational science knowledges, facilitating diverse dialogues, and championing knotworking practices to cocreate intentional collaboration between occupational scientists, people and institutions who aim to transform society through the power of occupations.
 To know more about his work, you may visit his personal website: https://www.drmikesyot.com.

 Isaac Amanquarnor